 Kresta won his fifth and final Czech national rally title in 2011, driving Škoda Fabia S2000 for Adell Mogul Racing Team.
 Two wins were enough to capture a title ahead of Jan Kopecky.

 In 2012, they changed positions, with Jan Kopecky winning a title and Kresta finished in the second place.
 It was Kresta's last full season in the national championship.
-He slowed down his rally activities from 2013 onwards, participating occasionally in the Czech national events.
-Most recently, he finished third at Barum Czech Rally Zlin, which is also a part of the European Rally Championship.
+He slowed down his rally activities from 2013 onwards, participating occasionally in the Czech national events and leading his own racing team.